MicrosoftDocs/iis-docs/iis/manage/powershell/powershell-snap-in-creating-web-sites-web-applications-virtual-directories-and-application-pools.md

 ## Creating Web-Sites

 If you are familiar with PowerShell you know that the New-Item cmdlet is used to create new items in the various PowerShell namespaces.
-The command "New-Item c:\TestDirectory" creates a new filesystem directory for example (most people use the "MD" or "MKDIR" alias for New-Item however).
-New-Item is also used to create new Web-Sites within the IIS PowerShell namespace.
+The command `New-Item c:\TestDirectory` creates a new filesystem directory for example (most people use the `MD` or `MKDIR` alias for `New-Item` however). `New-Item` is also used to create new Web-Sites within the IIS PowerShell namespace.

 ### Parameters